External-DNS Integration¶

 ExtDNS->>CF: Create DNS CNAME record

-2. Controller updates tunnel configuration in Cloudflare
+- Controller updates the tunnel configuration in Cloudflare and the HTTPRoute status

-4. external-dns watches Gateway and HTTPRoute
+- external-dns watches the Gateway and HTTPRoute

-Verifying DNS Records
+Verifying DNS Records¶

 Check that external-dns created the record: